rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 \motivdef knowing if a relative wire exists in a valid pre-constraint allows us to determine if the gate is a candidate for a relative gate's base gate.
 We need to know this to verify if the relative gate can be structurally sound in the circuit.

-In future work, it is possible to precompute and cache the set of properads that can make base gates for all properads that can make relative gates.
+In future work, it is possible to precompute and cache the set of properads that can make base gates for every relative gate.
 Thus, we simply have to check for $\ty(g)$.

 \begin{definition}[Get base gate]
 Get the base gate given a relative gate